HumanBrainProject/cortical-voluba/openshift-deployment/README.rst

          - `INSTANCE_PATH` = `/instance`
          - `REDIS_PASSWORD` from Secret `redis/database-password`

+      #. (optional) Add an Autoscaler so that OpenShift can automatically adapt the number of Celery workers to the number of ongoing computations: go to `Actions` -> `Add Autoscaler`, set `Max pods` to 5, and `CPU Request Target` to 50%.
+Validate by clicking `Save`.

    #.
 Create a volume to hold the static data (equivolumetric depth for BigBrain)